amityadav1214/PythonTutorial/README.md

 # Assignment 2
 # Task 1 :-
-I have asked if statement with modulus operator to solve this task.
+I have used if statement with modulus operator to solve this task.

 # Task 2 :-
 I have used For loop with range function to solve this task.

+# Assignment 2
+# Task 1 :-
+I have used recursive function call to solve this task.

+# Task 2 :-
+I have used Math module to solve this task.